Birth of an NPC (part 2)

 The Janitor, we realized, had become an obstacle.
 Some changes in the game's story required a clue that could be solved by a computers expert (which we didn't have) and no clue required a janitor.
 So we scrapped the character and came up with a new one — a Hacker who worked for RIFT.
 Art was given a lot of freedom with the Hacker.
 Some of the suggested ideas were an arrogant robot, a young girl who loves cats, a guy with a computer as a head (inspired by Saga's Prince Robot IV), a Lovecraftian being from a fully-digital Earth...

 Step 4: Visual concept

 For several weeks, our character artist played with these characters and one by one drew a variety of ideas for each of them.
 The art director, the creative director and myself reviewed each of them before she made the final version, making sure that each detail matched the artstyle, the story, and the creative vision overall.
-As part of this process, all of their characters got their final species and silhouette.
+As part of this process, all of their characters got their final species, personality and silhouette.

 Lady Gunsalot had some really awesome designs and was quickly becoming the favourite of several of the team members.
 Not many changes here.

 The Hacker's design followed the idea of the young girl who likes cats...
 Except actually making her a cat!
 Her new personality quickly became apparent, a memer with a weakness for everything cute, and with a cat's mean streak.